Living on Campus

 How can I arrange special housing accommodations?

-The Residential and Greek Life staff will work closely with our campus Wellness Center to ensure the College is making a reasonable effort to meet a student’s request for accommodation.
+The Residential and Fraternity and Sorority Life staff will work closely with our campus Wellness Center to ensure the College is making a reasonable effort to meet a student’s request for accommodation.

 Learn More